bashup/doco/doco.md

 #### `export-env` *filename*

-Parse a docker-compose format `env_file`.
+Parse a docker-compose format `env_file`, exporting the variables found therein.
+Used to load the [project-level configuration](#project-level-configuration), but can also be used to load additional environment files.

 Blank and comment lines are ignored, all others are fed to `export` after stripping the leading and trailing spaces.
+The file should not use quoting, or shell escaping: the exact contents of a line after the `=` (minus trailing spaces) are used as the variable's contents.

 ```shell
 export-env() {